Permits

 All agreements must be in place before the film company may begin construction or filming.
 All agreements must be in writing and supplied to homeowners/occupants/neighborhood associations as described previously under Residential Neighborhoods.

-A copy of the location agreement (excluding dollar amounts or fees) between homeowner associations or individual occupants needs to be attached to the film permit and forwarded to the Film Tucson.
+A copy of the location agreement (excluding dollar amounts or fees) between homeowner associations or individual occupants needs to be attached to the film permit and forwarded to Film Tucson.

-Film companies are required to follow the terms of this guideline to ensure issuance of a permit.
+Film companies are required to follow the terms of this guideline to ensure the issuance of a permit.
 A copy of the permit is available at the Film Tucson.
 We will assist you in accomplishing these guidelines.

 State and Federal Permits and Insurance

-State Permits:
+State Permits

 Arizona Film & Digital Media will assist you in identifying your permitting authorities in local, state, county, federal, and tribal jurisdictions.
-For assistance, register your project with the state.

 Arizona offers registered productions direct discounts and rebates through its Reel Savings Incentive Program.
 Among the savings, no-fee permit applications to film on state-owned roads, highways, and state-owned park lands.
 Additionally, most local jurisdictions within Arizona offer no-fee or low-fee permits.
 Contact the state film commission for more information or visit their website at GoFilmAZ.com.